yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 ## New Joy-Con driver and other input improvements

-[german77](https://github.com/german77) has done it again, giving us an amazing Christmas gift, a {{< gh-hovercard "9492" "new input driver for Nintendo controllers!" >}}
+[german77](https://github.com/german77) has done it again, giving us an amazing Christmas gift, a {{< gh-hovercard "9492" "new input driver for Joy-Cons" >}}
 This is an in-house development that doesn’t rely on SDL, so it gives us much more freedom to add features that weren’t previously available.

 The basics are covered.
-Single and Dual Joy-Con modes are available, Pro Controllers are supported, button, stick, motion mapping works the same as before.
+Single and Dual Joy-Con modes are available, button, stick, motion mapping works the same as before.
 But that's not exciting, here’s all the new stuff that was added:

 * When launching yuzu, the controller player LEDs will show a blinking pattern to signal that the emulator has taken control.
 Once you’re in game, the LEDs will reflect the player number.